-How to measure CAC: To calculate CAC, you’ll need to divide your total sales and marketing spend (including personnel costs) by the number of new customers you add during a given time.
-For example, let’s say you spent $100,000 in sales and marketing last month and added 100 customers.
+How do you measure CAC?
+To calculate CAC, you’ll need to divide your total sales and marketing spend (including research, advertising, and personnel costs) by the number of new customers you add during a given time.
+For example, let’s say that last month you spent $100,000 in sales and marketing and added 100 customers.
 Your CAC would be $1,000.

 7. CLV:CAC Ratio

 What is CLV:CAC ratio?
 The CLV:CAC ratio shows the lifetime value of your customers and the amount you spend to acquire them in one, single metric.